Clooos/Bubble-Card/README.md

 ---

 > [!TIP]
+> ### Different ways to close a pop-up
+> They are many ways to close a pop-up.
+For instance, you can swipe from the pop-up header to the bottom, by doing a long swipe inside the pop-up to the bottom, by pressing Escape on desktop, by removing the hash in the URL or by simply pressing the close button.

+---

+> [!TIP]
 > ### Pop-up initialization fix
 > If you notice that pop-up content appears upon page load, consider installing this fix as an additional module.
 > <details>